• Skip to primary navigation

 Marc Freedman – #5 – 31,000+ Connections (Dallas)

-I have never met Marc but I have heard the fascinating interview he had on Stan Relihan’s Connections Show.
+I have never met Marc but I have heard the fascinating interview he had on Stan Relihan’s podcast.
 Some of you who have been around on LinkedIn hopefully remember the original MyLink500.com database, which allowed us all to openly add our information to a huge database of LinkedIn users for the purpose of open networking (this has now been moved to http://mylinknetwork.com).
 Marc is also the founder of the Dallas Blue LinkedIn Group, which has over 25,000 members and has traditionally been one of the largest LinkedIn Groups.
-And if that wasn’t enough he also created the excellent MyLinkWiki which contains loads of documentation about LinkedIn.
-The amazing thing is that this is someone who apparently had his 20,000+ connections LinkedIn account removed for “spamming” (he was trying to raise money for charity) and then rebuilt it from scratch to be the #5 most connected person on LinkedIn today!
-Amazing!

 Stacy Donovan Zapar – #9 – 29,000+ Connections (San Diego)

-Stacy is located just an hour away from me in sunny San Diego and yet we have never had a chance to meet.
+Stacy is located just an hour away from me in sunny San Diego and I have had the honor of meeting her for lunch locally here in Orange County on multiple occasions.
 She is in the recruiting industry, but more importantly she brands herself as a “Pay It Forward Open Networker”, a fundamental characteristic of Windmill Networking.
 I have recommended friends in San Diego who were in transition to contact her, and she has answered every one of their emails and phone calls.
-Stacy, I hope to meet you some day!

 Shally Steckerl – #13 – 28,000+ Connections (Atlanta)